SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-9-2-problems-for-champions-part-2/passion-days/passion-days.md

 But the second one contains a detail that we need to take into consideration.
 The requirements says the following:

 > On each of the following rows there will be a particular command.
-After you receive the command **"mall.Enter"**, on each of the following rows you will receive strings containing information regarding the purchases / actions that Lina wants to perform.
+After you read the command **"mall.Enter"**, on each of the following rows you will be given strings containing information regarding the purchases / actions that Lina wants to perform.

-This is where we need to take into consideration the fact that from the **second row on, we need to start reading commands**, but **only after we receive** the command **"mall.Enter"**, we must start processing them.
+This is where we need to take into consideration the fact that from the **second row on, we need to start reading commands**, but **only after we read** the command **"mall.Enter"**, we must start processing them.
 How can we do this?
 Using a **`while`** or a **`do-while`** loop is a good option.
-Here is an exemplary solution of how **to skip** all commands before receiving the command **"mall.Enter"**:
+Here is an exemplary solution of how **to skip** all commands before processing the command **"mall.Enter"**:

 ![](/assets/chapter-9-2-images/01.Passion-days-02.png)